bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_1_3-Investigation.md

 Changing the subject,
 3. Nisk has underworld connections that could shed some more light on Downside Kings and Level-21.

-As they departed the diner, Gereon received message from his father
+As they departed the diner, Gereon received message from his father.
+After reading the message, he stowed his comms device and informed the others,

 >"Well that didn't take long.
 The news reports have made my involvement in the Dock 94 incident public, including our meeting a Starfinder representative.
 My father has officially cut me off."